bull5150/restli_explorer/README.md

 You will need:

 -Gradle

 -Java

--VS Code is preferred or and IDE of your choosing
+-VS Code is preferred or an IDE of your choosing